BarisAlbayrakIEEE/StructuralAnalysis/README.md

 **Hence, the documentation shall clearly identify the two components, the design and the interaction between the two.**

 The 2nd issue is related with the DAG.
-As stated before, DAG is a link based data structure which holds the relations between the nodes.
+As stated before, the DAG is a link based data structure which holds the relations between the nodes.
 The relationships are semantically devided into two types: ancestor and descendant.
 The ancestor relationship infer the association while the other infers the ownership.
 However, as the DAG here is a DOD data structure that simulates the relations via indices